MikronT/CursorMower/README.md

 text=Line 1
 text=This line is below
 down
-text=An empty line was printed above
+text=A blank line was printed above
 ```

 `down` lets you skip 1 line not to move the cursor by hand (a shorter form of `cursor1_down=1`)